Laird Doyle

-Laird Doyle (1907–1936) was an American screenwriter.
+Laird Houston Doyle (August 27, 1907, Ashley, Washington County, Illinois - November 2, 1936, Glendale, Los Angeles County, California) was an American screenwriter.
 Doyle was under contract to Warner Brothers during the mid-1930s, before his sudden death at the age of twenty-nine.
 One of his final films was the British comedy Strangers on Honeymoon.
 Some of his screenplay work was used posthumously, his last credited film being in 1947.